 The latest actuarial review of the TPS was carried out as at 31 March 2020.
-The valuation report was published by the Department for Education (the Department) on 27 October 2023.
+The valuation report was published by the Department for Education (the Department) on 26 October 2023.
 The key results of the valuation are:

-- An increased Employer Contribution Rate - where employer contributions will be increasing by 5% to 28.6% of pensionable pay next April 2024.
-A levy of 0.08% of pensionable pay is also payable by employers in order to meet the cost of administering the scheme;

-- No changes to individual employee contributions - this means members will continue to pay the same % into their pension scheme for 2023/24, with employee contributions staying the same until 1 April 2025.

-- total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £262 billion, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £222.2 billion giving a notional past service deficit of £39.8 billion;

-- the rate of real earnings growth is assumed to be 0.4% above CPI.
+- An increased Employer Contribution Rate where employer contributions will be increasing by 5% to 28.6% of pensionable pay since April 2024.
+A levy of 0.08% of pensionable pay is also payable by employers in order to meet the cost of administering the scheme; - No changes to individual employee contributions this means members will continue to pay the same % into their pension scheme for 2024/25, with employee contributions staying the same until 1 April 2026. - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £262 billion, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £222.2 billion giving a notional past service deficit of £39.8 billion; - the rate of real earnings growth is assumed to be 0.4% above CPI.

-The new employer contribution rate for the TPS was implemented on 1 April 2024.
-The cost has been met by the DfE, with the Colleges receiving an ESFA grant to cover the cost.
-This support is expected to continue on an ongoing basis.
+The new employer contribution rate for the TPS was implemented on 1 April 2024 - and the Government has continued grant support for this.